Skip to main content.

 Bard Conservatory Orchestra Concert

-Free, with a suggested donation of $20 orchestra/$15 parterre and balcony.
-Ticket sales benefit the Bard Conservatory Scholarship Fund.
-You may reserve tickets online, by calling 845-758-7900, or in person at the box office in the Sosnoff Theater lobby, Monday-Friday, 10 am – 5 pm, and one hour prior to performance.
+You may purchase tickets for the Fisher Center performances online at https://tickets.fishercenter.bard.edu/events?k=FamilyWeekend or by calling 845-758-7900, or in person at the box office in the Sosnoff Theater lobby, Monday-Friday, 10 am – 5 pm, and one hour prior to performance.

 Sosnoff Theater, Richard B. Fisher Center for the Performing Arts